OpenLiberty/ci.gradle/docs/libertyDev.md

 While dev mode is running, perform the following in the command terminal to run the corresponding actions.

 * `g` - To toggle the automatic generation of features, type `g` and press Enter.
-Features will automatically be generated in a new file of your application.
 A new server configuration file will be generated in the SOURCE configDropins/overrides configuration directory.
 * `o` - To optimize the list of generated features, type `o` and press Enter.
 A new server configuration file will be generated in the SOURCE configDropins/overrides configuration directory.
 * Enter - To run tests on demand, press Enter.
 * `r` - To restart the server, type `r` and press Enter.